melteng/jekyll-now/_posts/2018-1-23-work-plan.md

   - [**The Coming Swarm** by Molly Sauter](https://www.amazon.com/Coming-Swarm-Hacktivism-Disobedience-Internet/dp/1623564565)

 6. **Week 6**\\
-  How does audience participation create or influence immersive experiences?\\
+  How does audience participation create or influence immersive experiences or dance as immersive experience\\
    _Mobile immersive experiences (performance in third spaces), Burning Man?_

 7. **Week 7**\\
-  UX of immersive data visualizations for data storytelling
+  UX of immersive data visualizations for data storytelling _tag on some data justice reading_

 8. **Week 8**\\
   Collaborative/participatory economies as alternative civic infrastructure?